Create Waterfall (Bridge) Charts from a Single Measure

 The waterfall chart is a very popular chart type because it gives so much valuable insight.
-Creating a chart like the one below is usually a tricky task but is very simple with Zebra BI.
+Creating a chart like the one below is usually tricky, yet a piece of cake when working with Zebra BI.

 In this article